 'He who has an ear, let him hear what the Spirit says to the churches To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God.'Revelation 2:7(NASB)

-The first time this warning was heard, in this series of epistles, was given to the Church at Ephesus.
-Despite their commendable works, praise-worthy witness and patient endurance in times of deep distress, it must have been a blaring wake-up call for these Ephesian Christians. to be so severely scolded for leaving their first love.
+The first time this warning was given, in this series of epistles, was to the Church at Ephesus.
+Despite their commendable works, praise-worthy witness, and patient endurance in times of deep distress, these Ephesian Christians were given a blaring wake-up call and were severely scolded for leaving their first love.

 Their first flush of love and deep devotion for their Lord, was quickly dampened by a flurry of frantic service and self-imposed religious tasks.
-They had to be urged to remember the beauty of the Lord, which they enjoyed in the daybreak of their great salvation.
+They had to be urged to remember the beauty of the Lord which they had enjoyed in the daybreak of their great salvation.

-What a privileged certainty - to know that we have been given all we need for life and godliness in Christ.. and to know that we have a citizenship in heaven, an eternal inheritance that will not fade away - and the right to each of the tree of life, which is in the Paradise of God - all because we trusted Christ for salvation.
+What a privileged certainty - to know that we have been given all we need for life and godliness in Christ and to know that we have a citizenship in heaven, an eternal inheritance that will not fade away, and the right to eat of the tree of life, which is in the Paradise of God - all because we trusted Christ for salvation.

 Heavenly Father, thank You for the spiritual instructions I have in Your Word and the warnings that help to keep me looking to Jesus.
 I pray that my devotion for You will not grow cold, but that in all things I will become more and more thrilled with the wonders of Jesus Christ, my Lord and Saviour.
 May my love for You start to reflect, in some small way, the love that You have shown to me.
 And thank You for the many privileges that are mine in Christ, in Whose name I pray, AMEN.